Program Assessment Overview

 What is Program Assessment?

 "Program-level assessment looks at how well all students in a program have achieved program-level learning goals".
 (Suskie, 2018, p.17).
+Furthermore, it is defined as a systematic and continuous process of collecting, analyzing and using information to improve student learning and the program as defined in the program mission, goals and student learning outcomes.
 The goal is continuous improvement of student learning, thus program.
-Questions to guide us in program assessment include thinking about:

-- How are we helping them learn?
-(Curriculum map)
+How are we helping them learn?
+(Curriculum maps)

 Program assessment cycle below depicts the process.
 For details on each component of the program assessment cycle please visit Program Assessment Tools.

 Why do we need Program Assessment?

 - To improve student learning and programs